PedroHGaspar/PedroHGaspar/README.md

 # 👋 Hello, World!
 I'm **Pedro Gaspar** 🚀

-I'm just a guy who likes coding, studying and being at peace.
+I'm just a guy who likes coding, camping and being at peace.
 If you find anything interesting here and wants to chat, just send me a message!

 - 👨‍💻 Currently focusing on my mobile app as a personal goal.
 - 💼 Proudly working at [SOMMA Investimentos](https://www.sommainvestimentos.com.br/sobre-nos-v24/).
-- 🌎 Coding from **Brazil** 🇧🇷, dreaming globally.
+- 🌎 Coding from **Brazil** 🇧🇷, wanting to travel.
 - ⭐ Peek at my portfolio [here](https://meu-portfolio-pied-ten.vercel.app)!

 ---